Proper 23B (OT 28)

 • The challenge presented to the “man” are also presented to each one of us.
 How would you respond?

-• what are you unwilling to sacrifice for the Kingdom of God?
+• What are you willing or unwilling to sacrifice for the Kingdom of God?
 Why?

 Hebrews 4:12-16